mbevand/silentarmy/README.md

 `$ sa-solver --nonces 100`

 Note: due to BLAKE2b optimizations in my implementation, if the header is specified it must be 140 bytes and its last 12 bytes **must** be zero.
-For convenience, `-i` can also specify a 108-byte nonceless header to which `sa-solver` adds an implicit nonce of 32 zero bytes.

 Use the verbose (`-v`) and very verbose (`-v -v`) options to show the solutions and statistics in progressively more and more details.